AppGharage/Curriculum/docs/backend/README.md

 ::: tip
 Here, you can now learn a package manager associated with the language you choose.
 Package managers will help you include external dependencies in your applications and to distribute your own packages.
-Example: Php has composer, Node has NPM, Python has pip etc..
+Example: Php has composer, Ruby has RubyGems, Node has NPM or Yarn, Python has pip etc..
 :::